arctern-io/arctern-bootcamp/shtruck_en/README.md

 ![](pic/traffic_road.png)

-It can be seen that for some main roads, each truck will pass, resulting in more truch location on the road, and because this is a main road, the speed of the truck is slow, which further enhances the GPS data on the road.
+It can be seen that for some main roads, each truck will pass, resulting in more truck locations on the road, and because this is the main road, the speed of the truck is slow, which further enhances the GPS data on the road.

-Next, we will find for the busier road according to the number of truck location on the road.
+Next, we will find the busier road according to the number of truck locations on the road.

 - #### Road weight analysis of truck